House of Lancaster: Lancaster badges

 The Red Rose of Lancaster derives from the gold rose badge of Edward I of England.
 Other members of his family used variants of the royal badge, with the king's brother, the Earl of Lancaster, using a red rose.
 It is believed that the Red Rose of Lancaster was the House of Lancaster's badge during the Wars of the Roses.
 Evidence for this "wearing of the rose" includes land tenure records requiring service of a red rose yearly for a manor held directly from Henry VI of England.
 There are, however, doubts as to whether the red rose was actually an emblem taken up by the Lancastrians during the Wars of the Roses.
 Adrian Ailes has noted that the red rose "probably owes its popular usage to Henry VII quickly responding to the pre-existing Yorkist white rose in an age when signs and symbols could speak louder than words."

 It also allowed Henry to invent and exploit his most famous heraldic device, the Tudor Rose, combining the so-called Lancastrian red rose and the White Rose of York.
-This floral union neatly symbolised the restoration of peace and harmony and his marriage in January 1486 to Elizabeth of York.
-It was a brilliant piece of simple heraldic propaganda."
+This floral union neatly symbolised the restoration of peace and harmony and his marriage in January 1486 to Elizabeth of York; it has been described as "a brilliant piece of simple heraldic propaganda."
 The Tudor Rose is used as the plant badge of England (Scotland uses the thistle, Ireland uses the shamrock, and Wales uses the leek).